 DR. P. MARAZZI/SCIENCE PHOTO LIBRARY

 This patient has a large right-sided parotid salivary gland tumor.
-The whitish papules on her skin are an incidental finding due to yaws (a chronic cutaneous infection caused by Treponema pallidum subspecies pertenue).
+The whitish papules on the skin are an incidental finding due to yaws (a chronic cutaneous infection caused by Treponema pallidum subspecies pertenue).

 Image courtesy of K. Mae Lennon and Clement Benjamin via the Public Health Image Library of the Centers for Disease Control and Prevention.

 Chronic irritation can cause a persistent lump or raised area on the gingiva.
 Benign growths due to irritation are relatively common and, if necessary, can be removed by surgery.
-In 10 to 40% of people, benign growths on the gingiva reappear because the irritant remains.
+Benign growths on the gingiva can sometimes reappear because the irritant remains.
 Occasionally such irritation, particularly if it persists over a long period of time, can lead to premalignant or malignant changes.

 Warts may occur in the mouth (oral squamous papillomas).
 Ordinary warts (verrucae vulgaris) can infect the mouth if a person sucks or chews one that is growing on a finger.
 Genital warts, caused by human papillomavirus infection (HPV), may also occur in the oral cavity when transmitted through oral sex.
 Oral warts may regress spontaneously but slowly (over months or years).
 Typical treatment is complete surgical excision when possible.